School Nurse Services Credential

 3. Write a one page double-spaced essay stating rationale for pursuing a School Nurse Services Credential.
 Please sign and date.

-4. Current California Registered Nurse License.
+4. Copy of current California Registered Nurse License.

 5. California Public Health Nurse Certificate or official transcripts of approved community health nursing.
 (Must include seminar and clinical coursework).

 - Visit the Board of Registered Nursing website for information on approved Public Health Nurse (PHN) programs http://rn.ca.gov/schools/apprograms.shtml#phn).
 For an application for a PHN certificate visit http://www.rn.ca.gov/pdfs/applicants/phn-app.pdf.

 6. School Audiometrist Certificate.
 For information visit: http://www.dhcs.ca.gov/formsandpubs/forms/Forms/ChildMedSvcForms/pm101.pdf

 7. If currently employed as a school nurse, submit a California Preliminary School Nurse Services Credential.
 This may be obtained through your County Office of Education.

 8. Transcripts.
 Foreign degree students: foreign degree baccalaureate degrees must be evaluated by a California Commission on Teacher Credentialing approved agency prior to applying.
 For a list of agencies visit: http://www.ctc.ca.gov/credentials/leaflets/cl635.pdf